sqorn/sqorn/docs/docs/transactions.md

 ## Callback

 Call `.transaction` with an asynchronous callback to begin a transaction.
 The first callback argument is a transaction object `trx`.
-Pass `trx` to `.all` or `.one` to execute a query as part of a transaction.
+Pass `trx` to `.all` or `.one` to execute a query part of a transaction.

 `.transaction` returns a Promise for the value returned by its callback.
 If a query fails or an error is thrown, all queries will be rolled back and `.transaction` will throw an error.